-CMS proposed the following on July 13, 2021, “CMS is proposing to begin the payment penalty phase of the AUC program on the later of January 1, 2023, or the January 1 that follows the declared end of the PHE for COVID-19.
+CMS proposed the following on July 13, 2021, “CMS is proposing to begin the payment penalty phase of the AUC program on the later for the future, or the January 1 that follows the declared end of the PHE for COVID-19.
 This flexible effective date is intended to take into account the impact that the PHE for COVID-19 has had and may continue to have on practitioners, providers and beneficiaries.
-Currently, the payment penalty phase of the AUC program is set to begin January 1, 2023.”
+Currently, the payment penalty phase of the AUC program is set to begin the future.”

 As of January 1, 2022, radiology and cardiology practices, freestanding imaging centers, and outpatient hospital facilities must weigh their readiness and implement the systems necessary for compliance with the CMS rules governing the Appropriate Use Criteria (AUC) Program.
 The initial education phase for this program comes to a close on December 31, 2022.
 This is part of the “Protecting Access to Medicare Act” (PAMA) passed by Congress in 2014 and is designed to improve diagnostic accuracy and quality of care while reducing unnecessary testing for Medicare patients.

 The AUC Program is focused on supporting referring providers when ordering advanced diagnostic and interventional testing services to include MRI, CT, Nuclear Medicine, and PET.
 It’s mandated that when ordering these advanced imaging services, the referring provider or their designee will be required to consult a Clinical Decision Support Mechanism (CDSM), an interactive, electronic portal where they can access AUC that will greatly enhance the clinical decision experience.